Last updated on October 19th, 2018 at 08:32 am

-The 8-day North Vietnam highlights tour includes easy outdoor activities that can be suitable for children, parents, senior people – walking, hiking, river boat trip, countryside cycle, boat cruise, sea kayaking.
+The North Vietnam Highlights Tour 8 Days includes easy outdoor activities that can be suitable for children, parents, senior people – walking, hiking, river boat trip, countryside cycle, boat cruise, sea kayaking.
 Highlights of the tour are day tour in Hanoi, boat cruise in Tam Coc, hike in Mai Chau, visit Cao Son market, trek in Sapa, boat cruise Halong bay, cyclo ride in Hanoi.
 The tour is highly recommended to small group family holidays, couples and those seeking a real life experience.

 Day 2: Tam Coc – Mai Chau.

 Transfer to Kenh Ga – “The Chicken Canal” for another boat trip along the Hoang Long river to experience the real life of a Vietnamese catholic community.
 Set on the banks of the Hoang Long River, Kenh Ga is a remarkable place, not only because it is surrounded by the same massive rocks that dominate Hoa Lu, but also because for most of the year the entire community lives on the water itself.
 The floating village of Kenh Ga receives relatively few visitors compared to nearby Hoa Lu and the peoples’ aquatic way of life has changed little over the centuries.
 After the boat trip, continue our journey to Mai Chau valley where we stop for overnight.
 In the evening, assist to the traditional music and dance show which is performed by the Thai young girls and boys who all come from the village.
 Try also some rice alcohol which is made of traditional plants and local sticky rice.
 Overnight in a stilt-house.